ropensci-archive/roweb2/content/technotes/2020-04-16-extracting-ebird-data-from-a-polygon/index.md

     keep_md: yes
 ---

-_This tech note about the [peer-reviewed `auk` package](https://docs.ropensci.org/auk/) was first posted on [Matthew Strimas-Mackey's website](https://strimas.com/post/extracting-ebird-data-polygon/) and kindly contributed to this blog._
+_This tech note about the [peer-reviewed auk package](https://docs.ropensci.org/auk/) was first posted on [Matthew Strimas-Mackey's website](https://strimas.com/post/extracting-ebird-data-polygon/) and kindly contributed to this blog._

-One of the first things I took on when I started at the Cornell Lab of Ornithology was creating the [`auk` R package](https://cornelllabofornithology.github.io/auk/) for accessing eBird data.
-The entire eBird dataset can be downloaded as a massive text file, called the eBird Basic Dataset (EBD), and `auk` pulls out manageable chunks of the dataset based on various spatial, temporal, or taxonomic filters.
+One of the first things I took on when I started at the Cornell Lab of Ornithology was creating the [auk R package](https://cornelllabofornithology.github.io/auk/) for accessing eBird data.
+The entire eBird dataset can be downloaded as a massive text file, called the eBird Basic Dataset (EBD), and auk pulls out manageable chunks of the dataset based on various spatial, temporal, or taxonomic filters.
 I'm often asked "how do I extract data from within a polygon?" (usually "polygon" is replaced by "shapefile", but I try to avoid that word since there's [good reasons to stop using shapefiles](http://switchfromshapefile.org/)).
-Rather than answer these questions individually, I thought I'd do a quick post about how to do this with `auk`.
-Note that, at the time of posting, this requires `auk` version 	0.4.1 or higher, which can be installed with:
+Rather than answer these questions individually, I thought I'd do a quick post about how to do this with auk.
+Note that, at the time of posting, this requires auk version 	0.4.1 or higher, which can be installed with:

 ```r
 install.packages("auk")
 ```

-For more details on `auk` and eBird data in general, including how to get access to the EBD, it's worth reading the first two chapters of the [eBird Best Practices book](https://cornelllabofornithology.github.io/ebird-best-practices/).
+For more details on auk and eBird data in general, including how to get access to the EBD, it's worth reading the first two chapters of the [eBird Best Practices book](https://cornelllabofornithology.github.io/ebird-best-practices/).
 For the sake of speed and smaller file size, I'll be working on a subset of the EBD containing all Northern Bobwhite records from 2019, which I obtained using the [EBD custom download form](https://cornelllabofornithology.github.io/ebird-best-practices/ebird.html#ebird-size-custom), and you can [access here](https://github.com/mstrimas/strimasdotcom/raw/master/content/post/2020-04-02-extracting-ebird-data-polygon/ebd_norbob_201901_201912_relFeb-2020.zip).
 However, everything I'll show in this post works equally as well (just a lot slower!) on the full EBD.
 For this example, let's say we want to extract all records from within a polygon defining [Bird Conservation Region](https://nabci-us.org/resources/bird-conservation-regions/) 27 ([Southeastern Coastal Plains](https://nabci-us.org/resources/bird-conservation-regions-map/#bcr27)).
 A GeoPackage of this region is available on the GitHub repository for the eBird Best Practices book, [download it](https://github.com/CornellLabofOrnithology/ebird-best-practices/raw/master/data/gis-data.gpkg), place it in the `data/` subdirectory of your RStudio project, then load it into R with:

 ```r